TatianaPiegaro/ART/README.md

 The software of ART uses [RT-Thread] RTOS as a platform, in which this platform, the application module feature is used to execute Arduino program in parallel.

   [RT-Thread]: http://en.rt-thread.org

+  RT-Thread is the clear origin of mean or actual time managing system that is shared by GPLv2 license.
+The first RT-Thread was established in China.
+It also works as device file system.
+On the other hand, you could also visit http://nootriment.com/ashwagandha/ to know about the distinct functions of RT-Thread as well.
+RT-Thread also assists in the accomplishment of appropriate multi scheduling as well.